habib-yusuf/TokopediaTest/README.md

 >
 > or
 >
-> right click on the code then go to Run As > TestNG
+> right-click on the code then go to Run As > TestNG

-Once the execute process is done.
-Update the project folder, you will see ScreenCaptures folder in the project explorer.
+Once the execution process is done.
+Update the project folder, you will see the ScreenCaptures folder in the project explorer.

-This folder will automatically generated every runtime process, marked with specific timestamp so we will not losing any results/evidences.
+This folder will automatically generate every runtime process, marked with a specific timestamp so we will not be losing any results/evidence.

-There will be test-outpot folder, containing the test report that generated every runtime process.
+There will be a test-output folder, containing the test report that is generated every runtime process.
 To see it, you may open ***index.html*** inside this folder using your browser.

 ## Part 3: Framework Summary

 This project uses Maven, Java, selenium, and TestNG.
-This combination is aminging for Maintainability, Usability, and Reporting.
+This combination is aiming for Maintainability, Usability, and Reporting.

-Maven is long to be known as one of the most common project management tool.
-It helps the maintainability of this project to work collaboratively, swap and manage many depedencies, etc. The alternative version of this tool is gradle, which newer and more simple depedencies manager.
+Maven is long to be known as one of the most common project management tools.
+It helps the maintainability of this project to work collaboratively, swap and manage many dependencies, etc. The alternative version of this tool is Gradle, which newer and more simple dependencies manager.

-TestNG itselft choosen as it is the advanced version of JUnit/NUnit.
-The use of TestNG will allow test engineers to cover many test categories whether it unit, functional, e2e, or integration.
-And also this framework comes with built-in report that will be generated every runtime process.
+TestNG itself was chosen as it is the advanced version of JUnit/NUnit.
+The use of TestNG will allow test engineers to cover many test categories whether unit, functional, e2e, or integration.
+And also this framework comes with a built-in report that will be generated for every runtime process.

 ## Authors